 6. BEST FOR NURSES: Stedman’s Medical Dictionary for the Health Professions and Nursing

-We’re now into the seventh addition of the Stedman‘s Medical Dictionary, and it continues to be an excellent resource for nursing professionals.
+We’re now into the seventh edition of the Stedman‘s Medical Dictionary, and it continues to be an excellent resource for nursing professionals.

 Featuring more than 56,000 entries, the dictionary contains the medical terminology used in a wide range of health professional areas, (the publishers boast that it covers over 30 medical career disciplines).